 Also known as “La Setima,” 7th Avenue is lined with historic buildings, showcasing wrought-iron balconies and intricate tile designs.
 Much of the aesthetic reflects influences from Ybor City’s pioneering Spanish, Italian, and Cuban communities.

 The best way to experience 7th Avenue is to grab a cup of coffee and wander aimlessly.
 Snag a seat under the shade of palm trees to admire its architectural history before fuelling up with the neighborhood’s famed Cuban toast.
-There’s also an eclectic selection of restaurants here, including the original location of the famous Columbia Restaurant.
+There’s also an eclectic selection of restaurants and dining options here, including the original location of the famous Columbia Restaurant.

 If you need to stock up on travel essentials, duck into Ybor City Supermarket.
 The vintage retail shop harkens back to the city’s early days.
 It offers a wide range of products, covering everything from groceries to cigars to souvenirs.